sjforman/sjforman.github.io/content/posts/don-from-reno.md

 tags: ["health", "cancer", "personal"]
 ---

-I haven't told this story publicly before.
-But I've been thinking a lot lately about how people engage with the healthcare system, and figured it might be of some use to share.
+I haven’t told this story publicly before.
+But I’ve been thinking a lot lately about how  our healthcare system does and doesn’t work for us, and figured it might be of some use to share.

 <!--more-->